 - Retired soldiers injured while retired

-Dependants and non-active duty personnel may file claims and get recovery for injuries caused by the malpractice of military or other government employed health care providers.
-In addition, active duty members who have a dependent that has been injured may also file a claim for their own emotional and financial injuries caused because one of their family members was injured.
-For example, if an active duty parent’s child is injured, the injured child has his or her own claim, but the active duty parent may also file a claim for their own emotional damages, as well as for the increased medical costs or other expense the parent may incur due to the child’s injury.
+Through the National Defense Authorization Act of 2019, active duty service members are now eligible to file personal injury and medical malpractice claims.
+Dependants and non-active duty personnel may file claims and get recovery for injuries caused by the malpractice of military or other government-employed health care providers.
+In addition, active-duty members who have a dependent that has been injured may also file a claim for their own emotional and financial injuries caused because one of their family members was injured.
+For example, if an active-duty parent’s child is injured, the injured child has his or her own claim, but the active-duty parent may also file a claim for their own emotional damages, as well as for the increased medical costs or other expenses the parent may incur due to the child’s injury.

 How Long Do I Have to File My Claim for Injuries for a Dependent or Non-active Duty Personnel?

 Generally, you have only two years from the date you knew you were injured and knew, or should have known, the cause of your injury.

 Exactly how long you have to file a claim for medical malpractice varies greatly depending on the facts and requires a careful analysis of the facts and the law by an experienced lawyer.

 Generally, however, for cases involving the United States, you have only two years from the date you knew or should have known, of the injury and the cause of the injury to file a claim.
 This applies to infants, children, disabled persons, adults, and death cases alike.
 This is different from most civilian claims where children have a longer time to file.